alofgren/commandalarm/README.md

   -d {1,2,3,4,5,6,7}, --day {1,2,3,4,5,6,7}
                         the day of the week as an integer from 1 to 7, where 1 represents Monday -r, --repeat          repeat indefinitely
-  -s, --shell           run command with shell
+  -s, --shell           run command in a shell
   -n, --no-check        don't check the command return code -t TIMEOUT, --timeout TIMEOUT
                         timeout in seconds for the command to complete